psinthong/AsterixDB-SNLP/README.md

 ## How To Use
 * Clone this repo onto your local machine.
 * Build this project(use `mvn install` or `mvn package`).
 * The UDF package will be under `target/` directory.
+This is the external library that will be loaded during [installation process](#install)
 * [Download necessary library files](#library)
 * [Install external libraries](#install)
 * [Apply UDFs](#apply)